searKing/preview-vscode/README.md

 + If you want to develop and debug this extension from source code, and run 'npm install' under the root dir of this extension,

++ npm packages vscode and typescript is needed as an environment
+    ```bash
+    npm install vscode
+    npm install typescript
+    ```

 + Cannot find module 'vscode'?
 Please run 'npm run postinstall' under the root dir of this extension, according to [Cannot find module 'vscode' – where is vscode.d.ts now installed? #2810](https://github.com/Microsoft/vscode/issues/2810)